Building Land Prices in France 2014

-The table below shows the average prices for building land in each region of France for the past three years.
+The table below shows the average prices for building land in each region of France for the past four years.

-These variations mean that the cost of the land in proportion to the total cost of acquisition (land and construction) varied from 18% in the Limousin to 47% in the Ile de France.
+These variations mean that the cost of the land in proportion to the total cost of acquisition (land and construction) varied from around 20% in the Limousin to 47% in the Ile-de-France.
 The national average was 33% land to total cost.

-Perhaps not surprisingly the smallest plots were in the Ile de France (averaging 696m²), with the largest in the Limousin (averaging 1,867m²).
+Perhaps not surprisingly the smallest plots were in the Ile de France (averaging 674m²), with the largest in the Limousin (averaging 1,980m²).

 The figures come from the annual review of building land prices carried out by the statistical service of the French government.

-As always, although the figures are a useful benchmark, within each region there are substantial variations in prices, and those in the table reflect the majority of sales based in urban areas.
+As always, although the figures are a useful benchmark, within each region there are substantial differences in prices, and those in the table reflect the majority of sales based in urban areas.

-Accordingly, you might expect to pay less for plots in rural areas, although the price will depend upon scarcity and location.
+Accordingly, you might expect to pay less for plots in rural areas, although as always the price will depend upon scarcity and location and your negotiating skills!

 |Average Prices m² for Building Land |